shaack/cm-chessboard/README.md

         cssClass: "default",
         showCoordinates: true, // show ranks and files
         borderType: BORDER_TYPE.thin, // thin: thin border, frame: wide border with coordinates in it, none: no border
-        aspectRatio: 1 // height/width.
+        aspectRatio: 1, // height/width.
 Set to `undefined`, if you want to define it only in the css.
-    },
+        moveMarker: MARKER_TYPE.frame // the marker used for moves },
     responsive: true, // resizes the board on window resize
     animationDuration: 300, // pieces animation duration in milliseconds